jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

   resource usage for SRv6 could be more than 70% lower than that of the SPF-based forwarding, depending on the network topology.

+Whereas scaling down under normal conditions seeks to reduce consumption while maintaining full capabilities, power-constrained operations accept degraded performance or functionality.
+Operating in power backup mode introduces a shift in network behavior as it differs from network-driven auto scaling:
+- Network, devices and components must reduce power usage, possibly sacrificing performance, feature sets, or redundancy.
+- Each network domain (RAN, edge, and core network segments) faces its own constraints and policies in power-limited operation.

 ### Recommendation

 The guidelines above need to be considered specifically for each